-A line of credit is what’s referred to as “revolving credit.”
-This product allows the borrower to take out money as they see fit or as needed, as opposed to borrowing money all at once.
-A line of credit will have a credit limit, and the borrower may take out as much or as little money as needed, up to that limit.
+A personal line of credit is what’s sometimes referred to as “revolving credit.”
+This type of financial product allows a borrower to take out money, up to their available credit, as they see fit or as needed, as opposed to borrowing a lump sum of money all at once.
+A personal line of credit will have a credit limit, and the borrower may take out as much money as needed up to that limit that they have available.

-The process for a person to apply for a line of credit is similar to applying for a loan.
-Eligibility is also assessed by the lender, based on many of the same factors as a loan.
+The process for a person to apply for a line of credit is similar to applying for other types of loans.
+Eligibility is also assessed by a lender, based on many of the same factors as a loan.

 Again, both secure and unsecured options are available, so collateral may or may not be required.
-There are essentially 3 major types of lines of credit:
+There are essentially three major types of lines of credit:

 - Home equity